comic-manga-ebook/ecmb_definition/README.md

 If you link to a double-page-image in the navigation you have to address the src-attribute, and have to specify either #auto, #left or #right. eg. `<chapter label="Chapter 1" dir="/content/chap1" href="/full.jpg#left" />`.
 Using "#auto, #left or #right" is mandatory for double-page-images, while using this for single-page-images this is forbidden.
 The XSD can't check this, but of course the validator does.

+### Finally
+Maybe ecmblib's documentation is also helpfull for you: [https://comic-manga-ebook.github.io/ecmblib](https://comic-manga-ebook.github.io/ecmblib)

 # Validator
 The validator of course validates the XML first.
 After that it manually checks if there are dead links in the navigation (If you have an idea doing this directly in XSD, please post it here: [https://stackoverflow.com/questions/77667931/cross-validation-of-contents-in-an-xml-using-xsd](https://stackoverflow.com/questions/77667931/cross-validation-of-contents-in-an-xml-using-xsd)).